Xiaohan5349/approw-docs-v1/docs/en/guides/authentication/mfa/mfa-sdk.md

 ### Return MFA Token after first authentication

-Call the login method in approw-js-sdk, refer t o[Login](/docs/en/sdk/sdk-for-javascript/README.md#登录).
+Call the login method in approw-js-sdk, refer to [Login](/docs/en/sdk/sdk-for-javascript/README.md#登录).
 Or call [GraphQL interface](/docs/en/sdk/open-graphql.md#登录).
 You need store mfaToken for future use.

 Call the SDK: